During this on-demand webinar, we discuss five different design challenges and show how to overcome them by adding surface modeling to your skillset.

 5 indications that you could benefit from surface modeling skills in SOLIDWORKS:

-- If you’ve ever struggled creating 3D geometry that doesn’t have straight-forward profiles, axes, paths or extrusion directions
+- If you’ve ever struggled to create 3D geometry that doesn’t have straight-forward profiles, axes, paths or extrusion directions

 - If you’ve ever opened imported geometry containing face and edge issues that SOLIDWORKS can’t fix